mpv-player/mpv/DOCS/man/af.rst

     To get a full list of available audio filters, see ``--af=help``.

+    Also, keep in mind that most actual filters are available via the ``lavfi`` wrapper, which gives you access to most of libavfilter's filters.
+This includes all filters that have been ported from MPlayer to libavfilter.

 You can also set defaults for each filter.
 The defaults are applied before the normal filter parameters.